alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/oss-example/readme.md

 ## Endpoint

-OSS starter also supports the implmentation of Spring Boot acutator endpoints.
+OSS starter also supports the implementation of Spring Boot actuator endpoints.

 **Prerequisite:**